knassar/ChartUI/README.md

 ### Example: "Temperature over Time"

-Supposing we want to display a `LineChart` titled "Temperature over Time".
+Suppose we want to display a `LineChart` titled "Temperature over Time".
 Because we're charting a Y over an X, we want an `OrderedDatum`.
 We could create our own conforming type with `Date` & `Temperature` as `X` and `Y` types respectively, but `TimeSeriesDatum` already provides everything we need.
 We'll plug our `Temperature` type into this to build our data series.

-The first step is to conform your data types to `DataValue`.
+The first step is to conform our data types to `DataValue`.
 Suppose we have a `Temperature` value type:

 ```
 struct Temperature {